-If a timely request is submitted, a hearing shall be conducted by the Board.
+If a timely request is submitted, a hearing shall be conducted by the Board or by a third-party hearing officer, in accordance with law.
 (Education Code 45113, 45312)

-A classified employee who timely requests a hearing may only be suspended, demoted, or dismissed pending the outcome of the hearing in accordance with Education Code 45113, and as specified in the accompanying administrative regulation.
+A classified employee who timely requests a hearing may only be suspended, demoted, or dismissed pending the outcome of the hearing in accordance with Education Code 45113 and as specified in the accompanying administrative regulation.

-The hearing shall be held at the earliest convenient date, taking into consideration the established schedule of the
+The hearing shall be held at the earliest convenient date, taking into consideration the established schedule of the Board and the availability of legal counsel and witnesses.
+The employee shall be notified of the time and place of the hearing.

-DUSD Dismissal/Suspension/Disciplinary Action AR 4218 (Continued)
+DUSD Dismissal Suspension Disciplinary Action Board Policy 4218 (Continued)